Anton Arcane

-Anton Arcane is a supervillain appearing in American comic books by DC Comics. the character first appeared in Swamp Thing #2 (January 1973), and was created by writer Len Wein and artist Bernie Wrightson.
+Anton Arcane is a supervillain appearing in American comic books by DC Comics.
+The character first appeared in Swamp Thing #2 (January 1973), and was created by writer Len Wein and artist Bernie Wrightson.
 He is the archenemy of Swamp Thing, the protagonist of the comics.

 Fictional character biography

 Arcane is a scientist whose obsession with gaining immortality has led him to create monstrous creatures known as "Un-Men", as well as other monstrous biogenetic experimentations involving the dead.
 He was able to resurrect his deceased brother Gregori as the Patchwork Man.
-He is also a skilled magician, which he is able to channel through his horrific experiments.
+He is also a skilled magician, which he channels through his experiments.